 Abstract

-We develop a universal econometric formulation of the empirical power laws possibly driven by parameter heterogeneity.
-Our approach extends classical extreme value theory to specifying the behavior of the empirical distribution of a general data set with possibly heterogeneous marginal distributions and a complex dependence structure.
-The main assumption is that in the intermediate tail the empirical distribution approaches some heavy-tailed distribution with a positive extreme value index.
-In this setup the Hill estimator consistently estimates this extreme value index and, on a log-scale, extreme quantiles are consistently estimated.
-We discuss several model examples that satisfy our conditions and demonstrate in simulations how heterogeneity may generate the dynamics of empirical power laws.
-We observe a dynamic cross-sectional power law for the new confirmed COVID-19 cases and deaths per million people across countries, and show that this international inequality is largely driven by the heterogeneity of the countries' scale parameters.
+We develop a universal econometric formulation of empirical power laws possibly driven by parameter heterogeneity.
+Our approach extends classical extreme value theory to specifying the tail behavior of the empirical distribution of a general dataset with possibly heterogeneous marginal distributions.
+We discuss several model examples that satisfy our conditions and demonstrate in simulations how heterogeneity may generate empirical power laws.
+We observe a cross-sectional power law for the U.S. stock losses and show that this tail behavior is largely driven by the heterogeneous volatilities of the individual assets.

 Original language | English |